 No one knows the exact origin of the phrase and the origin isn’t important.
-If you search for it on Wikipedia, you’ll be redirected to The Luxury, an article about a rock band.
-It’s the title of one of their songs.
+If you search for it on Wikipedia, you’ll be redirected to Reputation, an article about an album by Taylor Swift.
+It’s the title of one of the tracks.

 All I can do is offer some insights about what type of people would use such a phrase.

 Some time between 1992 and 1994, my older son (Joe) and some friends were playing a Nintendo video game using the Power Pad in our living room.
 We lived in an apartment with a wooden floor.
 I must have been at work because I never would have allowed it.

 The vibration knocked a very nice unicorn figurine (nicer than the one in the picture) off the top of the console-style TV.
 My wife, Josie, was very upset because the horn broke off.
 Luckily, it was a clean break and I was able to fix it without even a crack line showing.
 Somewhere along the line, I scolded Joe and used that phrase or a variation of it.

 I’m sure more people than I can possibly imagine have used that phrase of a variation of it when talking about the Internet.

 E-mail spam started about the same time as the Internet, long before it became a commercial entity.
 Comment and forum spam came later.